dominiksalvet/vhdl-collection/README.md

 ## To do list
 * remake current makefiles to have the updated structure like [clk_divider makefile](clk_divider/makefile)
 * use [GHDL](https://github.com/ghdl/ghdl) to build together with makefile
+* change this description to reflect the new building system
 * *cache.vhd* + *cache_tb.vhd*

 ## Modules